-Wondering how efficient is a heat pump?
-A ground source heat pump produces up to three times more energy than it consumes.
-So for every 1kWh of energy your heat pump uses to power itself, you will get typically 3kWh of energy to heat your property.
+By using freely available heat energy from the ground, the electrically powered ground source heat pump delivers three times more energy than it consumes, significantly reducing running costs – for every 1kWh of energy your heat pump uses to power itself, you will get typically 3kWh of heat.

 1kW of electricity = 3kW of heat

 This means heating costs are effectively reduced by two thirds.

 Due to the high efficiency of a heat pump, CO2 emissions are significantly lower than traditional fossil fuelled systems (up to 43% lower than gas).

 This short video by Kensa Heat Pumps explains what a heat pump is and how a ground source heat pump works.